 - Lower blood pressure

-The Artist-in-Residence program, part of the Arts in Healthcare Initiative of the University at Buffalo’s Center for the Arts, plays a strong supporting role in patient care at Roswell Park.
+The Creative Arts Team plays a strong supporting role in patient care at Roswell Park.
 Self-expression helps us feel more alive, spontaneous and in control.
 Studies have shown that patients who engage in music therapy in a hospital environment tend to feel less bored, sad and anxious.
 Music gives young adults control over their immediate environment, even if just for a while.